gbxyz/webidx/README.md

 webidx is a client-side search engine for static websites.

-It works by using a simple [webidx.pl](webidx.pl) Perl script to generate an SQLite database of static HTML files.
+It works by using a simple Perl script ([webidx.pl](webidx.pl)) to generate an SQLite database containing an index of static HTML files.
 The SQLite database is then published alongside the static content.

 The search functionality is implemented in [webidx.js](webidx.js) which uses [sql.js](https://github.com/sql-js/sql.js) to provide an interface to the SQLite file.